-COVID-19 vaccines and boosters are the most effective defense against hospitalization and serious illness as a result of COVID-19.
+COVID-19 vaccines are the most effective defense against hospitalization and serious illness as a result of COVID-19.
 The health and wellness of our community remains a top priority, and this decision is guided by local and state public health agencies, our medical experts, and our COVID-19 Working Group.

 Regis College does provide medical and religious exemptions from the COVID-19 vaccine.

 Students in need of support should contact a member of the Student Affairs team who can connect students with the appropriate resources and information.
 In addition, they are available to advise students as they navigate this conversation with their family.

 You are eligible for a booster if you:

 You may not be eligible to get the booster at this time if you:

 For other options, please visit the Commonwealth of Massachusetts’ vaccine website to locate a clinic and schedule your appointment.
 For community members outside of Massachusetts, please visit the Centers for Disease Control and Prevention’s COVID-19 website for more information about how to obtain your booster.